-The College of Pharmacy also offers the Doctor of Philosophy in Pharmaceutical Health Outcomes and Policy (PHOP); the Doctor of Philosophy degree in pharmaceutics (PCEU) and pharmacology (PCOL); the Pharm.D./Ph.D. pharmaceutics and pharmacology combined degree; and a concurrent M.S. in Pharmacy

-Leadership & Administration and PGY1-PGY2 residencies in health-system pharmacy administration in collaboration with seven Texas Medical Center health systems.
+The College of Pharmacy also offers a Doctor of Philosophy in Pharmaceutical Sciences, with Concentrations in Pharmaceutical Health Outcomes and Policy (PHOP), Pharmaceutics (PCEU), Pharmacology (PCOL) and Medicinal Chemistry (MedChem); a Pharm.D. + Ph.D. consecutive degree; and a concurrent postgraduate M.S. in Pharmacy Leadership & Administration and PGY1-PGY2 residencies in health-system pharmacy administration and leadership (HSPAL) in collaboration with seven Texas Medical Center/Greater Houston health systems.
+In addition, the college offers a Pharm.D./MBA in collaboration with UH Bauer College of Business and a Ph.D./M.A. in Applied Economics in collaboration with UH College of Liberal and Social Sciences (CLASS).